Shallow Thoughts : tags : window managers

 pactl set-sink-mute @DEFAULT_SINK@ toggle

-Finally I went back to web searching, and found an
+Back to web searching, I found an

 askbuntu thread suggesting